DaveCTurner/paxos-dojo/README.md

 ## Module Descriptions

-The modules communicate with each other using JSON-formatted messages for the sake of interoperatibility.
+For the sake of interoperability, in our implementation the modules communicate with each other using JSON-formatted messages.
 This section gives the details of the messages each module may send and receive.

 Since the protocol continues to work even if some messages are lost, it is ok for modules to choose to ignore a received message, and not to send a message